danaia/archeon/README.md

 → AI adds chain to ARCHEON.arcon, then implements

 "Add a password reset flow to the architecture"
-→ AI writes the chain first, asks for approval, then codes
+→ AI updates the chain and implements the code

 "What chains are defined in this project?"
 → AI reads and summarizes ARCHEON.arcon